Alenia C-27J Spartan: Others

 In December 2011, the Royal Australian Air Force (RAAF) issued a Foreign Military Sales request for 10 C-27Js valued at US$950m to replace its retired DHC-4 Caribou fleet.
-Australia had opted for the C-27J over the rival EADS CASA C-295 following a RAAF evaluation, which had noted the C-27J's wider and taller cabin being compatible with the Australian Army's general purpose G-Wagon vehicle, and palletized goods.
+Australia had opted for the C-27J over the rival EADS CASA C-295 following a RAAF evaluation, which had noted the C-27J's wider and taller cabin being compatible with the Australian Army's general purpose G-Wagen vehicle, and palletized goods.
 In December 2013, the first Australian C-27J performed its maiden flight.
 In December 2014, the RAAF began maintenance training on the type; delivery of the first two of the ten C-27Js on order was also formally accepted that month.
-The last aircraft for RAAF was delivered in April 2018.
+The last aircraft for the RAAF was delivered in April 2018.

 On 6 July 2011, the Mexican Air Force signed a $200 million contract for four C-27Js and a multiyear support agreement for the fleet.
-The first aircraft was received two months later, all four were delivered by the end of 2012.
+The first aircraft was received two months later; all four were delivered by the end of 2012.
 Mexico's C-27Js are based at Santa Lucía Air Force Base Num 1 and operated by 302 Air Squadron alongside a number of C-130 Hercules.

 In June 2013, the Peruvian Air Force was negotiating to acquire four C-27Js for $200 million; future purchases by Peru may increase the total to 12 Spartans.
 The C-27J competed against the EADS CASA C-295, Antonov An-70, Antonov An-32, and C-130J.
-On 25 November 2013, Peru selected the C-27J; two aircraft and associated support was purchased in a 100 million-euro deal.
+On 25 November 2013, Peru selected the C-27J; two aircraft and associated support were purchased in a 100 million-euro deal.
 On 27 March 2015, the first C-27J was formally accepted by the Peruvian Air Force; by this point a total of four C-27Js were on order for the service.
-The fourth aircraft was delivered on 5 December 2017 at Grupo Aéreo N°8.
+The fourth aircraft was delivered on 5 December 2017 to Grupo Aéreo N°8.

-In June 2018, Kenya received an international loan for military aircraft and expansion including three C-27J.
+In June 2018, Kenya received an international loan for military aircraft and expansion including three C-27Js.

-In January 2021, the Slovenian government announced that its interest in purchasing one C-27J for the Slovenian Air Force and Air Defence.
-On 17 November 2021, the Slovenian Ministry of Defense signed a contract for one C-27J to the Slovenian Army; it is to be delivered within one year and be equipped with modules for transporting casualties, cargo, and extinguishing forest fires.
+In January 2021, the Slovenian government announced its interest in purchasing one C-27J for the Slovenian Air Force and Air Defence.
+On 17 November 2021, the Slovenian Ministry of Defense signed a contract for one C-27J to the Slovenian Army; it is to be delivered within one year and equipped with modules for transporting casualties, transporting cargo, and extinguishing forest fires.